thunknyc/i7t/README.md

 * Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the language.
 * Presume immutability.
-* Provide a protocol-like facility (and use it pervasively e.g. by supporting application of any object that supports a hypothetical `<appliable>` protocol.
 * Maintain compatibility with Scheme code i.e. Scheme->I7t and I7t->Scheme
   procedure applications should Just Work.